JR-4B3/Asteroids/README.md

-# Astroids
+# Asteroids
-Building Astroids using Python and Pygame
+Building Asteroids using Python and Pygame